Zylann/godot_voxel/doc/source/smooth_terrain.md

 This technique has some limitations:

 - Shadow maps still create self-shadowing in cases the faded meshes are far enough from each other.
 While both meshes are rendered to cross-fade, one of them will eventually project shadows on the other.
 This creates a lot of noisy patches.
 Turning off shadows from one of them does not fix the other, and turning shadows off will make them pop.
 I haven't found a solution yet.
-See https://github.com/godotengine/godot-proposals/issues/692#issuecomment-782331429
+See [comment on Godot proposal #692](https://github.com/godotengine/godot-proposals/issues/692#issuecomment-782331429)

 ### Detail rendering